rbohannon/tidydata/README.md

 **Description**

-codebook.txt contains a description of the data variables contained in tidyData.txt.
+<a href="https://github.com/rbohannon/tidydata/blob/master/codebook.txt">codebook.txt</a> contains a description of the data variables contained in tidyData.txt.
 It lists each variable, its datatype, and a short description of what the variable represents.
 Where applicable, the set of acceptable values is also included.

 ##Raw Data